Kitware/CMake/Help/variable/CMAKE_INTERMEDIATE_DIR_STRATEGY.rst

 - ``FULL``: Intermediate directories are named based on a ``<TARGET_NAME>.dir`` pattern (with some slight deviations and sanitizations applied in various places).
-Object file names are based on the filename of the source file being compiled.
+Object file names are based on the filename of the source file being compiled or, if set, its :prop_sf:`OBJECT_NAME` property.
 - ``SHORT``: Intermediate directories are named from the hash of the target name and the build directory location.
 Object file names are based on hashes of the source file name to reduce path lengths.
 This may help with projects